 It is estimated that every year, 50 million visits to the GP are made for minor illnesses such as coughs and colds, mild eczema, and athlete’s foot.
 By visiting your pharmacy instead, you could save yourself time and trouble.

 Most common ailments, such as colds, sore throat, cough, sinusitis or painful middle ear infection (earache), insect bites, indigestion and many other minor illnesses can’t be treated with antibiotics.
-Click here for self-care information for minor ailments.
+Click here to access our Minor Ailments page for self-care information for minor ailments.

 How fit is your medicine cabinet?

 Click here for more information for your family medicine chest.

 Would you like to improve your health and fitness?

 At Anlaby Surgery we are lucky to share facilities with Haltemprice Leisure Centre.
 Their health and fitness services are available on a daily basis, with a friendly, helpful team.
 Click here for more information about the leisure centre.

 Pharmacists offer professional free health advice at any time – you don’t need to book an appointment.
 From coughs and colds to aches and pains, they can give expert help on everyday illnesses.
 They can answer questions about prescribed and over the counter medicines.

 Pharmacists can also offer advice on healthy eating, obesity and giving up smoking.
 Some pharmacists have private areas where you can talk in confidence.
 They may suggest you visit your GP for more serious symptoms.
 It is possible to purchase many medicines, vitamins and some supplements from the chemist without a prescription.